Tag Archive for: driving lessons Edinburgh

 Before your driving lesson, try these quick soothing techniques:

-– Mindfulness: Let go of worries and concentrate on the here and now.
+– Mindfulness: let go of worries and concentrate on the here and now.

 You can reduce anxiety for your driving lesson by implementing these strategies into your preparation routine.